A Collection in

 Funding: Web version of the finding aid funded in part by a grant from the National Endowment for the Humanities.

-Collection is open for use without restrictions.
+The collection is open for use without restrictions.

 There are no restrictions.